Biden leads Trump. So did Hillary Clinton. For Democrats, it’s a worrisome campaign deja vu

 “You get a much different sense that the concrete has settled in this race because views of Trump are so intensely negative, but they are not intensely negative with Biden,” said John Anzalone, a top pollster for the Biden campaign.
 “In ’16, Trump and Hillary’s negatives were essentially identical.”

-Anzalone points to Biden’s leads among independents, seniors, white college graduates and suburban voters, all of which Clinton lacked.
+Anzalone points to Biden’s leads among independents, seniors, White college graduates and suburban voters, all of which Clinton lacked.
 There is also a much smaller third-party vote evident this cycle, removing a crutch that helped Trump win states such as Wisconsin with just 47 percent of the vote.

-But even Anzalone does not describe himself as above the post-traumatic stress disorder that afflicts many in his party.
+But even Anzalone does not describe himself as above the post-2016 stress that afflicts many in his party.

 “The only answer to that is to have a healthy supply of alcohol on election night,” he jokes.
 “It is okay.”